iamirmasoud/python_tutorial_material/README.md

 - [Python Data Science Handbook: Essential Tools for Working with Data](https://www.amazon.com/Python-Data-Science-Handbook-Essential-ebook/dp/B01N2JT3ST/)

-#### Syllabus
+## Syllabus

--  Python Basics
+### Python Basics
+This directory contains fundamental Python concepts that beginners need to learn.
+It consists of the following subdirectories:

- 1. Interpreter and Jupyter Basics
+#### 1-Interpreter and Jupyter Basics
+This section covers the basics of the Python interpreter, the Jupyter Notebook, and how to write Python code in both.

- 2. Python Language Basics
+#### 2-Python Language Basics
+This section covers Python data types, operators, expressions, and control flow statements.

- 3. Control Flow
+#### 3-Control Flow
+This section covers Python's control flow statements, including if statements, while loops, and for loops.

- 4. Data Structures
+#### 4-Data Structures
+This section covers Python's built-in data structures, such as lists, tuples, dictionaries, and sets.

- 5. Functions, Modules, Packages, Iterators, Generators
+#### 5-Functions, Modules, Packages, Iterators, Generators
+This section covers functions, modules, packages, iterators, and generators in Python.

- 6. Files and the Operating System
+#### 6-Files and the Operating System
+This section covers how to work with files and directories in Python.

- 7. Errors and Exception Handling
+#### 7-Errors and Exception Handling
- 8. Database
+This section covers how to handle errors and exceptions in Python.

+#### 8-Database
+This section covers how to work with databases in Python using SQLite and SQLAlchemy.

- 9. Other Subjects
+#### 9-Other Subjects
- 10. Programming Exercises
+This section covers advanced Python concepts, such as OOP, decorators, and more.

--  Python for Data Science, Machine Learning, Deep Learning
+### Python for Data Science, Machine Learning, and Deep Learning

+This directory contains resources for using Python for data science, machine learning, and deep learning.
+It consists of the following subdirectories:

- 1. Python for Data Analysis
+#### Python for Data Analysis
-    1. NumPy
-    2. Pandas
-    3. Data Loading, Storage, and File Formats
-    4. Data Cleaning and Preparation
-    5. Data Wrangling Join, Combine,and Reshape
-    6. Plotting and Visualization
-    7. Data Aggregation and Group Operations
-    8. Time Series
-    9. Real World Data Analysis Examples

-TODO: Complete syllabus
+This section covers the NumPy and Pandas libraries, data cleaning and preparation, data wrangling, plotting and visualization, and more.

+#### Python for Data Science

+This section covers IPython, NumPy, and other libraries used in data science, including debugging and profiling techniques.

+#### Hands-On Machine Learning with Sklearn and Tensorflow

+This section covers the basics of machine learning, including artificial neural networks, deep neural nets, and convolutional neural networks, using Scikit-Learn and TensorFlow.

+#### Deep Learning
+This section covers deep learning techniques using Keras and PyTorch.